-- 1) Enhance and reflect the existing streetscape character through consistent setbacks, landscaping, parking patterns and scale of buildings, while preserving existing street trees (See 1.2: Siting). - 2) Look for opportunities to improve the quality of the street environment by implementing the following: - Provide sidewalks, street trees, landscaping (with year-round interest), pedestrian-scaled lighting, street furniture and decorative paving. - Ensure that sidewalks are continuous and generous in width.
-Provide a minimum 1.5 metres (5 feet) in paved width for general residential use and a minimum 2.5 metres (8 feet) in paved width for areas with a mix of uses. - Site buildings to create continuous streetwalls and sense of enclosure (see 1.1: Building Mass and Height- 4). - Provide windows, doors with glazing, porches and other features for visual interest and natural surveillance of the street.
-Avoid blank walls along street edges (See 3.1: Building Façade; and 3.2: Entrances).
+- Enhance and reflect the existing streetscape character through consistent setbacks, landscaping, parking patterns and scale of buildings while preserving existing street trees (See 2.2: Siting). - 2) Look for opportunities to improve the quality of the street environment by implementing the following: - Provide sidewalks, street trees, landscaping (with year-round visual interest), pedestrianscaled lighting, street furniture and decorative paving. - Ensure that sidewalks are continuous and generous in width.
+Provide a minimum 1.5 metres (5 feet) in paved width for general residential use and a minimum 2.5 metres (8 feet) in paved width for areas with a mix of uses.